 Core is UKAS accredited to ISO/IEC17020 for undertaking all types of asbestos surveys and ISO/IEC17025 for the analysis of samples and asbestos testing (excluding water absorption & soil analysis).
 We specialise in the three recognised types of asbestos surveys, as set out in HSG264 Asbestos: The Survey Guide, within a wide variety of building types including commercial and domestic.
 The type of survey you require will differ, depending on the reason for the survey and will vary during the lifespan of your premises, meaning several may be needed over time.
-If you are purely looking to comply with legislation then you will require a Management Asbestos Survey but a more intrusive survey will be required if you are undertaking refurbishment or demolition, often referred to as an asbestos refurbishment or demolition survey.
+If you are purely looking to comply with legislation then you will require an Asbestos Management Survey but a more intrusive survey will be required if you are undertaking refurbishment or demolition, often referred to as an asbestos refurbishment or demolition survey.

-All of our asbestos surveyors hold the P402 proficiency certificate as a minimum standard with most also holding one or more of the following certifications: P401, P405, P406, S301 or CoCA.
+All of our asbestos consultants and surveyors hold the P402 proficiency certificate as a minimum standard with most also holding one or more of the following certifications: P401, P405, P406, S301 or CoCA.
 Our surveyors also hold CSCS cards, are DBS checked and are fully trained in general health & safety, working at heights, lone working and confined spaces etc.

 HSG264 Asbestos: The Survey Guide sets out the management asbestos survey as follows:

 An asbestos management survey is the standard type of asbestos survey.
 Its purpose is to locate, as far as reasonably practicable, the presence and extent of any suspect Asbestos Containing Material in the building which could be damaged or disturbed during normal occupancy, including foreseeable maintenance and installation, and to assess their condition.